benny0jamin/ds_salary_proj/README.md

 Random Forest – Again, with the sparsity associated with the data, I thought that this would be a good fit.

 ## Model performance
-The Random Forest model far outperformed the other approaches on the test and validation sets.
+The Random Forest model outperformed the other approaches on the test and validation sets.
+Due to the small dataset available the large MAE is not unexpected.
+Retrieving salary data from other sources could be attempted to improve the available data.

-Random Forest : MAE = 11.22
+- Random Forest : MAE = 22,218
-Linear Regression: MAE = 18.86
+- Lasso Regression: MAE = 22,991
-Ridge Regression: MAE = 19.67
+- Multiple Linear Regression: MAE = 23,763